bisqwit/password_codecs/README.md

 * bomberpass.cc (C++): An encoder and decoder for the passwords.

-## Episode 8: NES Solar Jetman — Hunt for the Golden Warpship
+## Season 1 Episode 8: NES Solar Jetman — Hunt for the Golden Warpship

 Video link: http://youtu.be/Ex1iFZuUdJ4
 Episode date: 2016-09-27